THE HUMAN FACTOR SERIES

 Seth Mnookin on the fallacy of “both sides” journalism

 "I do think that there is an enormous opportunity at the moment for scientists to become public advocates and ambassadors.
 President Reif has done that consistently and eloquently, as have other MIT scientists."

-— Seth Mnookin, Head, MIT Graduate Program in Science Writing
+— Seth Mnookin, Professor of Science Writing; Director, MIT Graduate Program in Science Writing

 Seth Mnookin is Professor of Science Writing, Director of the Graduate Program in Science Writing, and Director of the MIT Communciations Forum.
 He is a longtime journalist and science writer. in his most recent book, The Panic Virus: The True Story Behind the Vaccine-Autism Controversy, which won the National Association of Science Writers “Science in Society” Award, he tackles a fundamental question: how do we decide what the truth is?
 SHASS Communications spoke with Mnookin recently about the state of journalism in an era when public trust is threatened by cries of "fake news" from political partisans aiming to discredit unflattering stories and to diminish the efficacy of the free press.